QDucasse/SignsRecogniser/README.md

 In order to contribute, first ensure you have the latest version by:

 Steps to do once in the beginning:
-* Forking the project under your Github profile:
+* Forking the project under your Github profile
+* Cloning the project on your computer as explained above
 * Setting a remote
 ```bash
   $ git remote add upstream https://github.com/QDucasse/dm_cw1